-Every one of these entities has done a great job in contributing to the biggest red flags in a guy, and making men think this is all they are capable of.
-They assert dominance over and reject anything they consider less or non-manly, whether it’s a gender identity or even a color.
+Each one of these entities has done a great job in contributing to the biggest red flags in a guy.
+Men assert dominance over and reject anything they consider less or non-manly, whether it’s a gender identity or even a color.
 They prove their worth by being louder, better, larger, bolder, more aggressive, with more money and power.
 Or in an unfortunate heteronormative way, they prove their worth by competing with each other to see who has sex with more women.

-We speak to psychotherapist Dr. Aman Bhonsle (PhD, PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, who shares his thoughts with us on this issue, while we try to explore red flags in a man.
+We spoke to psychotherapist Dr. Aman Bhonsle (PhD, PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy.
+He shares his thoughts with us on this issue, and together, we tried to explore red flags in a man.

 15 Relationship Red Flags In A Man To Be Watchful Of